freepius/asVoyage-website/README.md

 * Index some Mongo fields ?
 * Cache (with APC/Memcached ?) :
   * Blog repository => caching for listTags() and countArticlesByYearMonth()
-  * Blog controller => caching the generated HTML from Markdown
+  * Blog controller => caching the generated HTML from RichText
 * Minified JS and CSS files

 Low priority
 ------------

 * Use DataTable jquery plugin to Blog dashboard ?
-* Transform App\Util\MarkdownTypo to Silex provider
+* Transform App\Util\RichText to Silex provider ?
 * Locale depending on geo-localization